dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 A year (?) ago, support for a weird new parameter, "ce_threshold", arrived for fq_codel in the Linux mainline.

 It did bad things to cubic.
-I tried DCTCP against it - that wasn't it either.
+I tried DCTCP against it - that wasn't quite it either.
 What the heck was it for?
 I didn't even bother to ask, knowing I'd get stonewalled on the answer.

 We documented it for the still-pending fq_codel RFC, and moved on.